nobodyme/blog/content/blog/feature-flagging/index.md

 So, how do we actually solve this?

+After seeing a discussion about how large hash-like numbers can be treated as uniformly distributed, the core idea emerged

-First thought was, can we convert the user email into a large pseudo-random number?
+First thought was, can we convert the user email into these large pseudo-random number, this will serve as the basis for bucketing users into the rollout percentage

 ```python
 user_hash = hashlib.sha1("abc@gmail.com".encode("utf-8")).hexdigest()